Aaye Kuch Abr: 2011 version

 In 2011, this ghazal was performed (composed and sung) by Mehdi Hassan.

 2019 version

 Later, It was sung by Atif Aslam during Coke Studio season 12 episode 6 (finale), directed by Rohail Hyatt.
 The video was released on 27 November 2019 by Coke Studio on YouTube.
 It features Atif Aslam.
 The music video garnered over a million views in two hours of its release.
-It has received over 6 million on YouTubeas of August 2020.
+It has received over 6 million on YouTube as of August 2020.

 Reception

-Atif said about it that before you even touch a piece like this, you think twice.
+Atif said about it that “before you even touch a piece like this, you think twice.
 But the legends' work is not meant to be feared.
 Faiz Sir's way of writing is very distinctive and our minds can't truly know his poetry."
-Aadeez expressed their love foAccording to Coke Studio, the ghazal lashed out at Aadeez.